 I just had to share my soul story – if it was the last thing I ever did.

 I preferred writing in the early years of motherhood because I could fit it around things.
 Painting required at least three hours of daylight, but I could write in snatches of time, and at night.
 I could think up sentences in my mind as I cooked and cleaned.

 My babies are 12 and 9 now.
 My second book is nearing completion.
-So, I feel it’s time to put the painting back on the agenda in a big, devoted, loving way.
+So, I feel it’s time to put the painting back on my agenda in a big, devoted, loving way.
 But this time, I want to do things a bit differently.
 I want to bring inspirational art and words together.